 Thanks to the arrival of a number of voice assistants, backed by big-hitters such as Amazon, Apple and Google, wireless speakers have never been smarter.
-And with Black Friday around the corner, it's a good time to be keeping an eye out for Alexa-flavoured bargains.
+And with Black Friday deals in full swing, you're almost guaranteed to see plenty of deals for Alexa speakers appear.

-Amazon Alexa has led the way, finding its way on to a huge number of speakers and smart devices, making it arguably the best choice of voice assistant if you want to start controlling multiple devices around your home with your vocal cords.
+Amazon Alexa has led the way for smart products, finding its way on to a huge number of speakers and smart devices, making it arguably the best choice of voice assistant if you want to start controlling multiple devices around your home with your vocal cords.

 Perhaps the smartest way to bring Amazon's Alexa voice assistant into your home, the latest generation of the Dot also doubles as a simple (and cheap) wireless speaker.
 The fabric-covered puck-shaped device looks smarter then previous versions and it's easy to get up and running, either over wi-fi or Bluetooth.
 And as a device for playing background music, there really is little to fault, especially at this price.
 It's the best Echo speaker if you're on a budget.

 Read the full review: Amazon Echo Dot 3 review